Setup On Windows

 Install Swig

-The standard windows swig version 3 or 4 is suitable for Basilisk (see Configuration Instructions).
+The standard windows swig version 4 is suitable for Basilisk (see Configuration Instructions).
 Download the swig zip file, which includes swig.exe file, and unzip it into somewhere like C:/Program Files/Swig

 Configuring User Variables